Kent County Council cools Manston Airport purchase speculation

 However, Paul Carter, who is the leader of the county council, said the airport typically lost money.

 He said the county council had not given up on the airport and was awaiting a feasibility report from the district council.

 "Bearing in mind for 15 to 18 years people have done nothing but lose money trying to run an airport at Manston," he said.

-"But let's get the report and then it is Thanet District Council's intent - because they're in the driving seat and the only people that can implement the CPO powers - to invite expressions of interest to see if there are any parties that have got exciting propositions to run an airport at Manston."'Not willing'
+"But let's get the report and then it is Thanet District Council's intent - because they're in the driving seat and the only people that can implement the CPO powers - to invite expressions of interest to see if there are any parties that have got exciting propositions to run an airport at Manston."